 European Championships: Dina Asher-Smith calls for more research on impact of menstrual cycle on athletes' performance

-Dina Asher-Smith has called for more research into the impact a woman's menstrual cycle in terms of assessing dips in performance for female athletes; the British sprinter qualified for the final of the 200m in Munich on Thursday
+Dina Asher-Smith has called for more research into the impact of a woman's menstrual cycle in terms of elite performance; "I feel like if it was a men's issue, we would have a million different ways to combat things, but with women there just needs to be more funding in that area"

-Dina Asher-Smith called for more research into the impact of the menstrual cycle on sporting performances after returning to form to book her place in the 200 metres final at the European Championships in Munich.
+Dina Asher-Smith called for more research into the impact of the menstrual cycle on sporting performances after booking her place in the 200m final at the European Championships in Munich.

-Asher-Smith has endured a difficult season with injuries, pulling up midway through the women's 4x100m relay at the World Athletics Championships in Eugene with a hamstring issue which also saw her withdraw from the England team for the Commonwealth Games in Birmingham.

-And in the final of the 100m earlier this week, Asher-Smith pulled out around the 60-metre mark before revealing she had suffered cramp in both calves.
+In the European Championships 100m final earlier this week, Asher-Smith pulled up around the 60-metre mark before revealing she had suffered cramp in both calves, something she does not suffer from regularly in races.

-The 26-year-old was back on the track at the Olympiastadion on Thursday evening in the semi-finals of the 200m, where she comfortably won her heat with a run of 22.53 seconds.
+After, Asher-Smith was upset and frustrated but returned on Thursday evening for the 200m semi-finals.
+The British athlete won her semi-final with an impressive run of 22.53 seconds and was then asked about her recovery from the cramping issues.

 "It is a shame because I am in really good shape, but sometimes that is not the way everything pans out."